 One person who exemplified the Icelanders’ tenacity in maintaining language and culture was Stephan G. Stephansson who arrived from Dakota Territory in 1889.
 If farming was his vocation, versifying was his avocation.
 Given the demands of homesteading, it is remarkable that Stephansson found time to compose a body of poetry that eventually filled six volumes that he entitled Andvokur (Sleepless Nights).
 Fiercely proud of his Icelandic heritage, Stephansson eulogized his homeland in countless verses while at the same time waxing eloquently about his adopted land.
 He was also an outspoken critic of the Icelandic Lutheran Church and, as a pacifist, of the Boer and the First World Wars.
 His fame as a poet grew and in 1917 the people of Iceland collected money so that he could return to Iceland for a four-month reading tour.
 While there, he was praised as Iceland’s best poet since the 13th century.
 Because he wrote virtually all his poetry in Icelandic, Stephansson is not well known among Canadians.
 His poetry, though, continues to be studied by schoolchildren in Iceland.
 His home was designated a Provincial Historic Resource in 1978 and the National Sites and Monument Board erected a plaque in Markerville on the centenary of his birth in 1953.
 Members of the Icelandic Farmers Union make the pilgrimage to the poet’s home every summer.
 Stephansson died in 1927.
 His grandson is Steve Benediktson.

 Over the years, Icelanders from other settlements and even directly from Iceland moved to the Tindastoll-Hola district.
 Today, the district is proud of its Icelandic heritage although the cohesiveness of the community has changed as other groups such as the Hutterites have bought land and moved into the district.
-Icelandic communities in Edmonton and Calgary have formed their own dynamic clubs that follow traditional celebrations such as l>orblot.
+Icelandic communities in Edmonton and Calgary have formed their own dynamic clubs that follow traditional celebrations such as Thorrablot.
 All three clubs get together in Markerville on the weekend closest to the 17 June to celebrate Icelandic National Day.
 The celebrations include a programme at the community centre, Fensala Hall, where the entertainment includes the crowning of the Fjallkona.
-The Icelandic communities in western Canada maintain close ties with Iceland through two honourary consuls, one in Edmonton and one in Calgary; the Snorri programme; and the Icelandic National League.
+The Icelandic communities in western Canada maintain close ties with Iceland through two honourary consuls, one in Edmonton and one in Calgary; the Snorri program; and the Icelandic National League of North America.